hideya/langchain-mcp-tools-py/TECHNICAL.md

 ### The Problem We Discovered

-During development, we encountered an issue where authentication failures (401 Unauthorized) were causing **async generator cleanup errors** in the underlying MCP Python client library instead of proper error propagation.
+During development, we encountered an issue where authentication failures (401 Unauthorized) were causing **async generator cleanup errors** in the underlying MCP Python client library, which retsults in massive logs that make it difficult to identify that authentication is the root cause.

 #### Symptoms
 ```